youngbryanyu/titan-health-app/README.md

 ## Running the Application

 #### Running the Backend (Server)
 Navigate to the `/backend/` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
+Then run `yarn start` to start the backend server.

 #### Running the Frontend (Client)
 Navigate to the `/frontend/` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
+Then run `yarn start` to start the backend server.

 ## Development